 The durability of earthbag homes has been certified through various structural integrity tests conducted by building officials.
 Nader Khalili, the late architect who discovered the unique building method, stands by his designs, and has received accolades ever since his proposed technique was accepted by NASA.
 Through these recognitions, homeowners can be assured of safety and protection from the elements.

-Earthbag homes will continue to make waves as the clamor for greener options persist in our society.
+Earthbag homes will continue to make waves as the clamour for greener options persist in our society.
 They are cheaper and provide benefits to the environment as well.
 Now that you’ve been given the rundown on how they work, you can then determine if you’d like to consider earthbag homes as a housing alternative.
 Earthbag communities have been sprouting in certain areas, and you can find more resources online for more information on construction and the permits involved.